Who is an occupational therapist and what does an OT do?

 - To focus and include physical, social, psychological and environmental aspects of a patient while making a treatment plan.

 - To establish realistic goals with the patient with meaningful outcomes.

 - To record and maintain the patients progress.

 - To refer a patient to other specialists (PT, SLP, O&P, Physician and/or surgeon) when needed.

 - To maintain the occupational therapy setup.

 - To train or supervise OT or OTA students in an academic setting.

 - To develop a therapy program to rebuild lost skills (such as fine motor skills) and improve confidence.

-- If needed, visit home/ workplace of a client for environmental modification (such as wheelchair pathway).
+- If needed, visit the home/ workplace of a client for environmental modification (such as wheelchair pathway).

-- To educate a patient’s family or caretaker about how to take care for the patient.
+- To educate a patient’s family or caretaker about how to take care of the patient.